TheJelmega/prog-lang/design/README.md

 <byte-order-marker> := "\xEF\xBB\xBF"
 ```

-The file may begin using a byte order marker, this marker is kept track of, but generally ignored by the compiler.
+The file may begin using a byte order marker, this marker is kept track of, but is generally ignored by the compiler.
 The utf-8 byte order marker does not encode the order, as utf-8 work in single byte units and can therefore not be in a different marker.
 It is mainly there to indicate the that content of this file encodes a utf-8 sequence, preventing it to be interpreted as another text encoding.